What is Content Creation? A Beginner’s Guide

 Build Your Strategy Through Testing & Consistency

 The more consistently you create and publish, the faster you’ll collect meaningful data.
 That data helps you refine your messaging, improve your offers, and build a loyal audience.
-To make this process simpler, here are the core steps to start building a content strategy:
+The following five steps give you a repeatable framework to build from, regardless of your niche or experience level:

 • Define your goal(s).